harshmoney123/interface_v2_nodeJS/README.md

 # interface_v2_nodeJS

-- Change the credantials in SpeechToText.py
+- Change the credantials (Google) and access keys (Amazon)in SpeechToText.py

+- run 'python3 SpeechToText.py speech' first to make sure it works fine

-- run server.js (need to install NodeJS first)
+- run 'node server.js' (need to install NodeJS first)

 - go to `http://localhost:3700` in the browser

-- click record and then click stop
+- click record, say something and then click stop

+- wait for a while

-- you can see the content in text files
+- you can see the content in the tabs

-- Problem in SpeechToText.py, fuc*** Amazon!
-Google good!